How each substrate affects the system

 Also known as: ADA Amazonia, Tropica Aquarium Soil, Fluval Stratum, Landen Aquasoil, Brightwell FlorinVolcanit

-- Releases ammonia for the first 2-6 weeks: must cycle the tank fishless before stocking, or use a heavy plant load to consume the NH3 as fertiliser
+- Releases ammonia for roughly the first 2-6 weeks (ADA Amazonia can spike to around 2 ppm), so the tank must be cycled fishless before stocking, or carry a heavy plant load to consume the ammonia as fertiliser

-- Acidifies the water (pulls pH toward 6.0-6.5 and softens KH), which suits soft-water community fish and most plants but is incompatible with hard-water species
+- Acidifies the water, pulling pH toward about 6.0-6.5 and softening KH, which suits soft-water community fish and most plants but is incompatible with hard-water species

-- Exhausts in 1-3 years depending on plant load; the granules eventually become inert and the tank shifts to a root-tab-dosed system
+- Exhausts in about 1-3 years depending on plant load, after which the granules become inert and the tank shifts to root-tab dosing

-Premium aquasoils (ADA Amazonia, Tropica) are the planted-tank gold standard but expensive ($40-80 per 9L bag, two-three bags for a typical 60L tank).
-Budget alternatives (Fluval Stratum, Landen) work but with less nutrient density and shorter longevity.
-Do not stir vigorously once placed; granules crumble and turn to mud.
+Premium aquasoils (ADA Amazonia, Tropica) are the planted-tank standard but expensive, and budget alternatives (Fluval Stratum, Landen) work with less nutrient density and shorter life.
+Do not stir them vigorously once placed, since the granules crumble into mud.
+Because fresh aquasoil leaches ammonia, which is highly toxic to fish, the tank should be fishless-cycled or heavily planted before any fish are added.

 Bare bottom (no substrate)